 Why didn't you self-publish?

-If I ever choose to self-publish, it will be with professional back up; a professional editor, professional copy editor and professional cover designer.
-I will even explore the option of a hybrid agent.
+My second book Autumn Renewal was semi-self published.
+A group of friends and I put out an anthology of linked novellas.
+If I ever choose to truly self-publish, it will be with professional back up; a professional editor, professional copy editor, and a professional cover designer.
+I may even explore the option of a hybrid agent.
 A friend has one who handles both traditional and self-publishing functions.

 Do you have an agent?

-No. Not for Jungle Rapture.
-However, when I have full-length novels to sell I will seek representation.
+No. Not for Jungle Rapture and The Jaguar Queens series.
+However, when I have full-length novels to sell, I will seek representation.